Ruvyrom/Ruvomain-Protocole/README.md

 *   **Architecture:** Formal acknowledgment of the Canta workflow by [Samolego](https://samolego.github.io/Canta/).
 *   **Community Testing:** Special thanks to @ric69 for empirical field-testing of Tier 1 stability.

-This protocol is a living project.
-You can create and adapt this for other devices.
+**This protocol is a living project.
+You can create and adapt this for other devices by editing .json files in '/Configs/S24+'**

 ---
 ### 📸 Proof of Concept